jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 (8) The Registrar shall, in reconsidering any matter so referred back to him, have regard to the court's reasons for giving a direction and to the court's directions under subsection (7).

 ### 152 Regulations
-The Governor-General may, from time to time by Order in Council, make regulations for all or any of the following purposes:
+(1) The Governor-General may, from time to time by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing fees payable in relation to any matter under this Act:
   (b) prescribing the proper allowances to be made by a credit union for contingent liability for loss in respect of any loan made by that credit union:
   (c) prescribing, in respect of any fund or funds held, arranged, or established by any registered society or branch undertaking insurance or by an association of credit unions, the amount or proportion of any such fund to be invested in New Zealand Government securities or local authority securities:
   (ca) prescribing matters as referred to in section 135B, 140(4), 140A(1)﻿(a) or (2), 140I(1), 140J(1) or (2), or 140K(2)﻿(a):
   (d) providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 153 Offences and penalties
 (1) Every registered society or branch or credit union, or officer or member thereof, commits an offence against this Act who—